 - Committing the act against someone under 14

 That isn’t a complete list of “aggravating” factors, but it gives you a good idea of what they can be.
-For aggravated sexual assault, that becomes a first degree felony that comes with a 25-year sentence.
+For aggravated sexual assault, that becomes a first-degree felony that comes with a 25-year sentence.
 It’s possible you could end up not being eligible for parole and having to register as a sex offender for the rest of your lifetime.

 What If Your Act is a Repeat Offense?

 If you get convicted of sex crimes against a child for a second time, the outlook for you gets way worse.
-At minimum, you’ll get 25 years in prison or life without parole.
+At a minimum, you’ll get 25 years in prison or life without parole.
 This enhancement came about as a result of “Ashley’s Laws,” which passed in 1995 after 7-year-old Ashley Estell from Plano was strangled and killed by Michael Blair in 1993.

 If you do become eligible for parole, “Ashley’s Laws” say you must serve at least 50% of your sentence first.
-Realistically, you’ll end up doing around 80% at minimum.
+Realistically, you’ll end up doing around 80% at a minimum.